Topics:blockchain block education

 For instance, the 10th block in the chain would have a block height of 10.

-It’s a phenomenon or rather an environment where no one has absolute control over the network.
-All actions occur after the majority of the network has provided its explicit consent, thus removing the dependency from a single member or administrator.
+It is a phenomenon or rather an environment where no one has absolute control over the network.
+All actions occur after most of the network has provided its explicit consent, thus removing the dependency from a single member or administrator.

-As a result of this, every member of the network has the same level of authority.
+As a result, in a decentralized system, every member of the network has the same level of authority.

 6. Peer to Peer

 This term is effectively an extension of the idea portrayed in “decentralization” as it means that two individuals or computers can communicate directly without depending on an intermediary (i.e. a centralized organization).